Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 - **Category**: MDS - General
 - **Products**: TREP Templates Service Pack

-Place the downloaded `enumtype.def` and `RDMFieldDictionary` under `/Ema/Etc` If these are not present when building some of the applications, their build will fail when they reach the step to copy these.
-The executable will still be built properly.

 # Contributing
 Please see the top level **README.md** file for details.